Martchus/passwordmanager/README.md

 * Other GNU/Linux systems
     * for generic, self-contained binaries check out the [release section on GitHub](https://github.com/Martchus/passwordmanager/releases)
         * Requires glibc>=2.26, OpenGL and libX11
-            * openSUSE Leap 15, Fedora 27, Debian 10 and Ubuntu 18.04 are recent enough (be sure
+            * openSUSE Leap 15, Fedora 27, Debian 10, and Ubuntu 18.04 are recent enough (be sure
               the packages `libglx0`, `libopengl0` and `libegl1` are installed on Debian/Ubuntu)
         * Supports X11 and Wayland (set the environment variable `QT_QPA_PLATFORM=xcb` to disable native Wayland support if it does not work on your system)
         * Binaries are signed with the GPG key [`B9E36A7275FC61B464B67907E06FE8F53CDC6A4C`](https://keyserver.ubuntu.com/pks/lookup?search=B9E36A7275FC61B464B67907E06FE8F53CDC6A4C&fingerprint=on&op=index).
 * Windows
-    * for binaries check out the [release section on GitHub](https://github.com/Martchus/tageditor/releases)
+    * for binaries check out the [release section on GitHub](https://github.com/Martchus/passwordmanager/releases)
-        * The Qt 6 based version is stable and preferable but only supports Windows 10 version 1809 and newer.
+        * The Qt 6-based version is stable and preferable but only supports Windows 10 version 1809 and newer.
-        * The Qt 5 based version should still work on older versions down to Windows 7 although this is not regularly checked.
+        * The Qt 5-based version should still work on older versions down to Windows 7, although this is not regularly checked.
         * The Universal CRT needs to be [installed](https://learn.microsoft.com/en-us/cpp/windows/universal-crt-deployment#central-deployment).
         * Binaries are signed with the GPG key [`B9E36A7275FC61B464B67907E06FE8F53CDC6A4C`](https://keyserver.ubuntu.com/pks/lookup?search=B9E36A7275FC61B464B67907E06FE8F53CDC6A4C&fingerprint=on&op=index).